sedouard/flocker/docs/using/tutorial/movingvolume.rst

 - AWS or Rackspace (you will need an account with root access).
 - Physical hosts with a supported operating system.

-.. note:: If you choose to use VMs on your local machine, you’ll need at least 4GB RAM.
+.. note:: If you choose to use VMs on your local machine, you’ll need at least 4GB RAM available.

 Contents
 --------